How Gratitude Changes Your Brain and Mood

 4. Gratitude Enhances Sleep and Decreases Insomnia.

 Having trouble sleeping or waking up agitated?
-Gratitude may be the natural sleep supplement you didn't know you needed.
+Gratitude may be the natural sleep supplement you did not know you needed.
 Studies indicate that people who practice gratitude journaling or reflection at night consistently report improved sleep quality.

 Why Does Gratitude Enhance Better Sleep?